Fantablup/Sussystickers/README.md

 # SussyStickers
-A great sticker/post-it application for Windows, Linux and soon Mac
+A great sticker/post-it application for Windows and soon Linux and Mac.

+This version is for Windows.
+Sussy Stickers are totally free.

+A very useful application, for anyone, and very user-friendly.

+Features:
+Auto starts when the computer starts.
+Categories
+Alarm
+Pops up when time is up
+Sounds on alarms
+Colors on notes.

 Download the install file, and run it. https://github.com/Fantablup/Sussystickers/raw/main/app/instsussystickers.exe